Wearable technology: Smart Lenses

+Smart Textiles

+Smart textiles have been developed to monitor skin temperature and metabolites.
+These textiles contain sensors which are composed of three basic parts: "containing substrate, active elements, and electrode/interconnect."
+Although smart textiles can provide a way for individuals to diagnose abnormalities about their body, there are a multitude of challenges associated with the usage.
+Economic burdens to patients and hospitals as well as the high cost of purchasing and upkeep provide a hinderance to the application of smart textiles.
+The development of these sensors also face many challenges such as "the selection of suitable substrates, biocompatible materials, and manufacturing techniques, as well as the instantaneous monitoring of different analysts[sic], the washability, and uninterrupted signal display circuits."

+Smart Rings

+Smart rings have been developed to monitor blood pressure.

+Micro Needle Patches

+Micro needle patches have been developed to monitor metabolites, inflammation markers, drugs, etc. They are also very advantageous for various reasons: "improved immunogenicity, dose-sparing effects, low manufacturing costs...ease of use...and greater acceptability compared to traditional hypodermic injections."
+The implementation of micro needle patches is expected to expedite the vaccination process making it more applicable, efficient, and cost effective.

 Contemporary use

 Living a healthy life may not just solely be dependent on eating healthy, sleeping well, or participating in a few exercises a week.
 Instead, it lies far beyond just a few things and rather is deeply connected to a variety of physiological and biochemical parts of the body in relation to physical activity and living a healthy lifestyle.
 In the past several years, the emergence of technological devices better known as "wearable technology" has improved the ability to measure physical activity and has given simple users and e.g. cardiologists to be able to analyze parameters related to their quality of life.

 Wearable technology are devices that people can wear at all times throughout the day, and also throughout the night.
 They help measure certain values such as heartbeat and rhythm, quality of sleep, total steps in a day, and may help recognize certain diseases such as heart disease, diabetes, and cancer.
 They may promote ideas on how to improve one's health and stay away from certain impending diseases.
 These devices give daily feedback on what to improve on and what areas people are doing well in, and this motivates and continues to push the user to keep on with their improved lifestyle.

-Over time, wearable technology has impacted the health and physical activity market an immense amount as, according to ScienceDirect, "The consumer-directed wearable technology market is rapidly growing and expected to exceed $34B by 2020."
-This shows how the Wearable Technology sector is increasingly becoming more and more approved amongst all people who want to improve their health and quality of life.
+Over time, wearable technology has impacted the health and physical activity market an immense amount as, according to Pevnick et al 2018, "The consumer-directed wearable technology market is rapidly growing and expected to exceed $34B by 2020."
+This shows how the wearable technology sector is increasingly becoming more and more approved amongst all people who want to improve their health and quality of life.